Hermitian Matrix Definiteness from Quantum Phase Estimation: Quantum Phase Sign Estimation

-peaks sharply around the integer part $a=$Floor$[2^n \theta]$.
-Figure \ref{fig:Probability_theta} shows the dependence of this probability distribution on the number of qubits of ancilla register.
-Notice that this distribution has two features.
-First, it decays symmetrically on both sides of $a$, the relative width shrinking rapidly with $n$.
-On the other, extending its domain to the full set of integers, $x\in {\bf Z}$, $p_n(x,\theta)$ has the shift periodicity $p_n(x,\theta) = p_n( x + 2^n k,\theta)$.
-This has an important consequence for values of $\theta$, very close to the edge limits of the interval $[0,1)$.
-When this happens, one side of the tail of the distribution may cross the limits, 0 or 1.
-By the shift symmetry, this tail reappears at the opposite edge of the interval, hence giving significant probability to a large systematic identification error.
+Figure \ref{fig:Probability_theta} illustrates the dependence of this probability distribution on the number of qubits of the ancilla register.
+Notice two distinctive features.
+On one hand, it decays symmetrically at both sides of $a$, and the width shrinks rapidly with $n$.
+On the other, extending its domain to the full set of integers, $x\in {\mathbb{Z}}$, $p_n(x,\theta)$ has the {\em shift} periodicity $p_n(x,\theta) = p_n( x + 2^n k,\theta)$.
+Then, for any $\theta$, the value of $x$ is always in the canonical interval $x\in [0,2^n)$.
+It also has an important consequence for values of $\theta$, very close to $0$.
+For these cases, one side of the tail of the distribution may cross the limits.
+By the shift symmetry, this tail reappears at the opposite edge of the canonical interval, hence giving a significant probability to a {\em large} systematic error in the identification of $\theta$.

+This is the key observation that underlies the proposal as we now want to discuss in detail.